biigle/core/README.md

 Maybe set up the route cache?
 Cache the environment variables?

 **Put all sensitive and secret stuff to `.env.php` in the repo root!** You'll see where the `env()` helper is used in the config files.

+Set up the task scheduler by creating a cron job that calls `php artisan schedule:run` in the application root every minute.